Ballantyne (Charlotte neighborhood): Ballantyne Corporate Park

-In 2017, H.C.
-"Smoky" Bissell, who developed Ballantyne Corporate Park, sold the development for $1.2 billion to Northwood Investors, becoming the largest transaction in Charlotte real estate history.
+In 2017, Northwood Investors purchased the office park to redevelop it into a dense, walkable community, referred to as "Ballantyne Reimagined" from H.C.
+"Smoky" Bissell, who developed Ballantyne Corporate Park.
+At $1.2 billion, the sale became the largest transaction in Charlotte real estate history.
 The deal was also the third largest US office deal in the first half of 2017 according to data collected by Yardi Matrix.
 The deal was 41 separate transactions totaling $1.2 billion.
 The transactions ranged in size from the Woodward Building and Gragg Building for $165 million to The Goddard School at 13820 Ballantyne Corporate Place purchased for $1.7 million.
-John Kukral, president and CEO of Northwood Investors said this about the purchase “We are excited that the Bissell team will join Northwood and help lead the next phase of Ballantyne Corporate Park.
-This transaction represents one of our largest acquisitions to date and reinforces our commitment to Charlotte”.
-Northwood has been active in the Charlotte area since the 2011 creation of Northwood Ravin which is a multifamily development company based in Charlotte.
-At the time of the purchase Northwood owned and managed Blakeney in south Charlotte and Latta Arcade in Uptown.